Why do you need a Tailor's clapper for quilting and patchwork?

 You iron your seam briefly and then place the clapper onto your seam.

-The heat of the iron will be absorbed slowly by the wood so it stays in the fabric long enough to flatten the seams nicely.
+The heat of the iron will be absorbed slowly by the wood so the heat stays in the fabric long enough to flatten the seams nicely, while the weight of the wood presses onto the seam at the same time.

 3. What kind of wood is used for a Tailor's clapper?

 Tailor’s clappers are made out of hardwood.
 The wood has to be heavy and close-grained in order to do the job perfectly.
 The weight matters as well as the close-grain wood.
-If the clapper is to light or not dense enough the heat will be absorbed to quickly and ultimately your seams would not be as flat as you wish.
+If the clapper is to light the heat will be absorbed too quickly and ultimately your seams would not be as flat as you wish.
+If the tailor's clapper is made out of less dense wood, it can absorb the steam or humidity that stems from ironing which will result in breaking the tool.

 Especially with Foundation Paper Piecing flat seams are key to precision and accuracy.